csmithswim/Collections/README.md

 List interface - works with an ordered collection and access objects with its index.

 Queue interface - similar to a printer at an office.
+Extends the collection interface, every queue is a collection.
+We use queues when we want to process jobs based on the order we receive them in.

 ArrayList class - uses an array to store objects.